lassebomh/structjs/README.md

 // `get` returns a proxy that will forward reads/writes to the buffer we'll bind later. const players = playersView.get();

 // Create a buffer.
-Has to at least be the size of the type. const buffer = new ArrayBuffer(Players.size);
+Has to be at least be the size of the type. const buffer = new ArrayBuffer(Players.size);

 // Bind the view to the buffer.
 This will make the proxy usable.